gardener/landscaper/docs/level_0/basic_concepts.md

 ## Blueprint

+Blueprints are reusable collections of combined installation tasks which could be parameterized through import parameters.
+They describe system setups consisting of a set of installations task and their dependencies.

 Several DeployItems can be defined in a Blueprint.
-In this sense, a Blueprint is a set of installation tasks.
+By this, a Blueprint becomes a set of installation tasks.

 A Blueprint defines an interface for import data, required by its DeployItems.
 It can also define an export interface to expose output data of its DeployItems.
 Furthermore, the execution order of the DeployItems of a Blueprint can be specified.

-Blueprints are reusable collections of combined installation tasks which could be parameterized through their import specification/parameters.
-They describe system setups consisting of a set of installations task and their dependencies.

 ## Blueprint Component and Component Descriptor